JoonHyeok-hozy-Kim/ai_paper_study/text_books/ml_tom_mitchell/ch11/02/note.md

       - ```body``` $\leftarrow$ ```body``` of ```rule```
       - ```theta_hl``` $\leftarrow$ the most general unifier of ```head``` with ```literal``` such that there exists a substitution ```theta_li``` for which ```theta_li(theta_hl(head))=theta_hi(head)```
       - return ```theta_hl(frontier - head + body)```
+  - Refer to the example below.
 - e.g.) The above [SafeToStack](#eg-explanation-for-safetostack-problem) problem continues...
-  - Refer to the image below.
+  - Refer to the [image](images/002.png) below.
   - Procedure)
     - Start from the root : $SafeToStack(x,y)$
       - Compute the weakest preimage of this frontier expression w.r.t. the final (top-most) inference rule in the explanation : $SafeToStack(x,y)\leftarrow Lighter(x,y)$